Baby elephant. How to draw a baby elephant.

 Adding the detail to your baby elephant.

 The next thing to do is to add the ears and the eyes.
-You will see in the example that only one eye is visible.
+In the example, you can see that that only one eye is visible.
 This is because an elephant's eyes are positioned on the side of its head just back from the trunk.
 Its ears are also positioned on the side of its head starting approximately a third of the way in at the top of its head and then sweeping out and down to about half way down its head and then back in.
 In the example, the ears are almost rectangles but the lines have been altered to form the shape of the elephant's ears.
 Once you have added the ears you can add the elephant's eye.
 This is just a very small triangle, or V shape if you prefer with a small eyebrow positioned above it.

 You are now ready to bring your drawing to life.

-The first thing you will need to do is to tidy up your picture by removing all the unwanted outlines with an eraser and then adding in any missing lines, for example at the top of the elephant's legs where they meet the body and on the elephant's trunk, as shown below.
+The first thing you will need to do is to tidy up your picture by removing all the unwanted outlines with an eraser.
+Then add in any missing lines, for example at the top of the elephant's legs where they meet the body and on the elephant's trunk, as shown below.

-If you are struggling with your elephant outline you can get a free elephant template by clicking the image.
+If you are struggling to draw your baby elephant outline click on the image to get a free elephant template.
 Once you have tidied up your picture you can then begin to add your colour and tone to it.

-It does not matter if you use paints, crayons, or any other media to finish your picture, just enjoy doing it and be proud of what you have achieved.
+It does not matter if you use paints, crayons, or any other media to finish your picture.
+Enjoy doing it and be proud of what you have achieved.
 If you just want to produce a pencil sketch of your baby elephant then it may help to visit our tutorial on How to draw an elephant. for a more detailed description of how to bring your elephant to life.